Batang West Side: Cast

+Release

+Batang West Side was restored in 2015 by the Austrian Film Museum.
+The restoration was later picked up by Kani Releasing for a North American theatrical release in April 2025 as part of its 25th anniversary.
+About the re-release, Kani Releasing co-founder Ariel Esteban Cayer added: "Our goal was to make the film more widely available and put it back in the theaters, where the conditions are ideal for it, as it is five hours long.
+People who love Batang West Side have managed to see it in various ways throughout the years, but I hope giving it an official re-release outside of Austria elevates its profile even more, which is a great honor to work on."
+Kani later released the film on Blu-ray.

 Accolades

 The film won several awards at the Urian Honors, including Best Picture, Best Director (Lav Diaz), Best Screenplay (Lav Diaz), Best Cinematography, Best Actor (Joel Torre), Best Supporting Actress (Gloria Diaz), Best Supporting Actor, Best Production Design, Best Sound, and Best Score (Joey Ayala).
 It won Best Picture at the Singapore International Film Festival and the Belgium Independent Film Festival.